ArturSpirin/test_junkie/README.md

 ## ![Test Junkie Logo](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/logo.png)

-Test Junkie is a classy framework for executing test scenarios.
-Designed to be simple and intuitive so any beginner can get started while delivering many features that are desired by high end test engineers.
+Test Junkie is the most advanced test runner for Python.
+Its highly configurable and feature rich framework designed to cater to larger QA teams.
+It aims to provide simple out of the box test management solution and give visibility on how the test are performing.
+Test Junkie's [reporting capabilities](#reporting) will help you make decisions on which tests to optimize so you can test more in less time.

-_This is a pre-release version, documentation may be incomplete and functionality of features is subject to change._
+_Still in ALFA, documentation may be incomplete and functionality of features is subject to change._

 ## Table of  content